klausbreyer/twitch_streaming_pi/README.md

 # Twitch Streaming Pi
-Stream to Twitch via a systemd service and Bash shell script, running on a Raspberry Pi.
+Stream video (only) to Twitch via a systemd service and Bash shell script, running on a Raspberry Pi.

 I am assuming some familiarity with the Raspberry Pi, Debian Linux, and the using the Bash shell.